pelias/documentation/place.md

 ## Search for multiple places in a query

 To search for more than one `/place` in a request, join multiple values together and separate them with a comma.
-For example, this /place query looks up the Eiffel Tower in OSM and `30 West 26th St, New York, NY` in OpenAddresses:
+For example, this /place query looks up the Eiffel Tower in OpenStreetMap and `30 West 26th St, New York, NY` in OpenAddresses:

 https://search.mapzen.com/v1/place?api_key=search-XXXXXXX&ids=osm:venue:5013364,oa:address:65cf57e4eb5548eca9bb548fb1461633